Hao-Laboratory/Spatial-Light-Modulator-Control/README.md

 ### Prerequisites

-To run this program, NI LabVIEW 2018 or later is needed.
+To run this program, National Instrument LabVIEW 2018 or later is needed.
 In addtion, Vision Development Module is essential.
-The instructions on how to install LabVIEW can be found on National Instrument's website:
+The instructions on how to install LabVIEW can be found on NI's website:
 (http://www.ni.com/pdf/manuals/375842f.pdf).

 ### Installation